Teamdael/spellbook/_posts/2017-01-01-legendary-libation.markdown

 ---
 layout: post
-title:  "Abi Dalzim's Horrid Wilting"
+title:  "Legendary Libation"
 date:   2017-01-01
-source: XGTE.150
-tags: [sorcerer, wizard, level8, necromancy]
+source: From the Arcane Archive
+tags: [bard, cantrip, conjuration, hb, fan]
 ---

-**8th-level necromancy**
+**Conjuration cantrip**

-**Casting Time**: 1 action
+**Casting Time**: 1 bonus action

-**Range**: 150 feet
+**Range**: Self

-**Components**: V, S, M (a bit of sponge)
+**Components**: V, M (a container, such as a mug, tankard, or flask, which is filled with liquid that is purified by the spell)

 **Duration**: Instantaneous

-You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren’t affected, and plants and water elementals make this saving throw with disadvantage.
-A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.
-Nonmagical plants in the area that aren’t creatures, such as trees and shrubs, wither and die instantly.
+***NOTE:*** Unsure if I should allow this spell, as it is a cantrip that essentially takes the place of something like *create water*.

+You speak a word of power and your container fills with a drink of your choosing, which can be imbibed as an action.
+The drink is delicious and satisfies the drinker's thirst for the next 24 hours.
+Furthermore, the drinker has advantage on saving throws against becoming frightened for one hour after consuming this libation.
+If the drink is not consumed within one hour of being conjured, it loses its magic and turns into mundane, flavorless water.
+A creature cannot benefit from more than one legendary libation in any given 24-hour period.